sxs-collaboration/spectre/docs/Tutorials/BeginnersTutorial.md

 simulation.
 In your `/work/runs` directory, if you run

 ```
-ExportTimeDependentCoordinates3D \
-  --input-file InputTimeDependent3D.yaml --check-options
+spectre validate InputTimeDependent3D.yaml
 ```

-the `--check-options` will tell the executable to parse the input file and exit immediately after.
+the executable will parse and check the input file.
 If you made a typo, or added an incorrect key/value, a list of the available keys and their associated values will be printed.

 To change the number of times we output the coordinates, we'll need to go to the `%EventsAndTriggers:` block of the input file.
 This block is mainly where we